 If you're looking for a great wine tour in the Cahors area, we recommend

 Choose from three great guided wine and food tours of the Lot Valley and the Cahors wine area with your hosts Anne and Sanne for a unique tasty experience with the local producers

 Hop on their minibus and begin the adventure and discovery of the Lot Valley, its vineyards and its food.
 The tours are available every day of the week, there is an option to have a picnic, and prices start from just €30 per person for a half day tour.

-To book a tour or get more information click on https://lot-on-tours.com
+To book a tour or get more information please click here to visit the website

 Drive Yourself Cahors Vineyard Tour – 80 kilometres

 The suggested tour is a round trip of 80 kilometres.
 While vineyards are the main focus it also takes in a number of historical towns and village as well as the meandering River Lot, with river boats, hilltop roads and wonderful panoramic views.
 The roads we suggest you follow are most attractive, but often very narrow and you can get lost – do take your time.
 This is a region where a guided wine tour is a sound recommendation.